Yilin-Yang/vim-markbar/README.md

 " the following are unneeded if ToggleMarkbar is mapped nmap <Leader>mo <Plug>OpenMarkbar nmap <Leader>mc <Plug>CloseMarkbar

+" this is required for mark names to persist between editor sessions if has('nvim')
+    set shada+=!
+else
+    set viminfo+=!
+endif
 ```

 These examples use the [leader key,](https://stackoverflow.com/questions/1764263/what-is-the-leader-in-a-vimrc-file)